Puxtril/Warframe-Exporter/README.md

 1. Create a new folder in *include* and *src*.
 Store all subsequent files in here.
 1. Create a new class that inherits from the Extractor class (in `Extractor.h`).
 1. Register the class inside `EnumMapExtractor.h`.
-1. Add documentation below and at the beginning of this README.
+1. Add documentation to the README
+    1. Add instructions to "Contributions"
+    1. Add the format to "Formats currently supported"
 1. Add the CLI commands (Yes, I know it's a pain.
 At least it's documented!)
     1. Debug
         1. Add the new SwitchArg command in `CLI-Debug.h`